Marc-Gee/seedsigner/README.md

 ![SS - Keybase PubKey Verification via visual fingerprint matching3-50pct](https://user-images.githubusercontent.com/91296549/174390488-28f3e5af-dfe7-47d7-b69c-54971a00db17.jpg)

 These numeric ID's are known as the Key's *fingerprint*, and you want to make sure that the 2 fingerprints **do** actually match.
-(The white spaces doesnt matter, its there to help readability.)
+(The white spaces do not matter,  they there to help human readability.)

-TLDR; - If the 2 fingerprint nunbers DO match exactly, then the key that you just imported is all good.
-It came from the SeedSinger Project's humans.
+TLDR; - If the 2 fingerprint nunbers match exactly, then the Public key that you just imported did genuinely come from the SeedSinger Project, and you all good!

 <details><summary>What do the 2 matching fingerprints prove?
 What does it *actually* mean? </summary>

 Well, the Keybase.io website has a unique ability to *cryptographically* confirm that the public key specified is *actually from the same people* who manage all of Seedsigner's online presence!

-Keybase.io does this via "social proofs" by making the Seedsigner project's [human] leaders do some specific tasks online, to prove that *they are who they say they are.* (Much like how  Satoshi could prove that they are __real__ Satoshi, by moving a single bitcoin from the known Satoshi wallet.)
+Keybase.io does this by requesting some "social proofs" of the Seedsigner project's [human] leaders.
+By completing these specific tasks online, the humans prove *they are who they say they are*, online.
+(Much like how  Satoshi could prove that they are __real__ Satoshi, by moving a single bitcoin from the known Satoshi wallet.)
 Keybase's magic is achieved by asking the Seedsigner Project's leaders to announce their ownership of their public key in all of their online channels, and then prove cryptographically that it was really done.
 This proof is done across (2 or more) of their known online or social media channels,  eg the project website (seedsigner.com), their Twitter account (@seedsigner) and their GitHub account (github.com/seedsigner).
 Keybase will then confirm, -cryptographically-, that they did in fact manage to do the tasks exactly as instructed, and hence it confirms that *they are who they say they are.*
 Keybase then continues to periodically check the public proof that this key is still from them.
 </details>

 ### Verifying the Software: Confirm that your zip file is correctly signed
-Now, you will check that the software you just downloaded for installing onto your Seedsigner device was signed by the private key, of that (now proven) public key. :)
+Now, you will check that the software you just downloaded for your Seedsigner device was signed by the private key, as paired to the (now proven) public key. :)
-If the public/Private key pair does calculate a valid match, then we have genuine seedsigner software, unaltered. :)
+If the public/Private key pair does calculate a valid match, then we have genuine, signed, seedsigner software, :)